maxnachlinger/log4js-node-amqp/README.md

   // this is a space for you to add custom bits to every log message
   additonalInfo: {
     //
+  },
+  // if you'd like to alter the logEvent before it's sent to the exchange
+  logEventInterceptor: function(logEvent, additionalInfo) {
+    //
   }
 }